StellarSt0rm/scratchclientImproved/docs/reference/Studio.md

 ###`#!python follow()` { #follow data-toc-label="follow" }

 Follows the studio.
 You must be logged in for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 ###`#!python unfollow()` { #unfollow data-toc-label="unfollow" }

 Unfollows the studio.
 You must be logged in for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 ###`#!python open_to_public()` { #open_to_public data-toc-label="open_to_public" }

 Opens the studio to the public so anyone can add projects.
 You must be logged in and a manager of the studio for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 ###`#!python close_to_public()` { #close_to_public data-toc-label="close_to_public" }

 Closes the studio to the public so only curators can add projects.
 You must be logged in and a manager of the studio for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 ###`#!python toggle_commenting()` { #toggle_commenting data-toc-label="toggle_commenting" }

 Toggles the ability for people to comment in the studio.
 You must be logged in and a manager of the studio for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 **Example:**